deepak427/LipNet/README.md

-# Image Classifier
+# LipNet
-## Deep image classifier for happy/sad classification
+## Deep neural network for visual speech recognition.

-This deep image classifier is a convolutional neural network for classifying images of sad and happy people from a given image.
+This deep neural network can recognize speech by the movements of the lips of a person.

 ## Tech

-This deep image classifier uses a number of ML modules to work properly:
+This deep neural network uses a number of ML modules to work properly:

 - tensorflow
 - numpy
 - matplotlib
-- imghdr
-- cv2

 ## Installation